 For example, consider a comma-delimited import of records, each including a name plus four subentries.
 Each subentry contains a DATE and a TYPE.
 The records are imported into a file with a top-level NAME field (#.01) and a Multiple with DATE field (#.01) and TYPE field (#1).
-For this import, you would choose the destination fields as follows:
+For this import, you would choose the destination fields as shown in Figure 21: